endeve/thornado/README.md

 # Status and Progress
+## Sept 08 2023
+1. reorganized the directories on PVC04.
+2. Continue modify the ms69 report
 ## Sept 07 2023
 1. Continue modify the ms69 report by addressing the comments and suggestions from Todd, Brain, and Marcus.
 ## Sept 06 2023